keithalewis/lac/README.md

 a `ffi_cif` member from `libffi` describing the C InterFace, and an array containing the argument types required by `ffi_cif`.

 Functions can have return type `void` but `void` cannot be used as an argument type.
 Functions taking no arguments have an empty array of argument types.

+# Dictionary

+The _dictionary_ has strings as keys and variants as values.
+Use `: _key_ _value_` to add items to the dictionary.

+## Parsing

+A `lac` program reads characters from an input stream and parses them into tokens.
+Every token is either a string or block.
+If it is a string then it is looked up in the dictionary.

 ## Load